Finding a Zoom 707 II

 Zoom 707 II is a very powerful guitar multi-effects unit, even by today's standards, released in the early 2000s (estimate).
 Compact, versatile and sturdy, it is substantially different in more than just appearance from its predecessor the original Zoom GFX-707.
-I got my 707 II not long after the 707, so was using them both side-by-side for many years.
+I got my 707 II not long after the GFX-707, so I was using them both side-by-side for many years.

 With the 707 II, Zoom technicians completely revised the analogue effects section.
 They also redesigned the controls and improved the operational functionality, while also adding support for up to a 128MB SmartMedia Card, for storing patch information and/or for storing recorded playing (up to an 8 minute loop! but without DSP).

 Technically the 707 II is a better device in just about every way, when compared to the original GFX-707.
 But the truth is, I tend to like the original 707 better.
 Apparently so do a lot of other 707 users, judging by the price that the original 707 still commands relative to the 707 II.

 It is important to note that this is not a fault of either the 707 II device or it's maker, just an acknowledgement that the original 707 has a particular or perhaps peculiar combination of attributes that guitarists seem to like.
 For one thing, the chorus isn't as rich on the 707 II, suggesting some changes to the DSP (Digital Signal Processor) circuitry as well.